Mark-Assessment/D-Santana-retail-store-M3-2/README.md

 * On the Home page of this website, new users will find a brief explanation of its purpose and it features a convenient link that directs users to the login page, where they can register or access their accounts and explore the full range of features and benefits offered.
 * All users can see the corresponding tasks assigned to them  once logged in and can updated the status of a task .
 * The 'admin' which will be the username cater to a general manager posistion in the shop(username:administrator password:123456) has more options of editing ,deleting , creating new tasks, checking all team members name and task attached to the them .
-* All users have acces (once logged in) to a FAQ with key points to know how to use the website.

 ***